betsha1830/navispot/docs/feature-F3-2-dashboard-revamp-2026-01-06.md

 - **Tooltips:** Full content displayed on hover for truncated text
 - **Responsive Scrolling:** Independent scrolling with sticky header
 - **Information Focus:** Designed for viewing track details, not selection

+**Future Enhancement:** 📋 TO BE IMPLEMENTED
+- Click a song row for additional options (e.g., "Skip", "Match manually")
+- Context menu or modal for per-track actions
+- Manual override for automatic matching behavior

 ### 2.6 Statistics Section ✅ Removed (January 12, 2026)